Bell Bajao: Focus

-Violence against Women – every person in this world is entitled to a fundamental set of human rights that allow her or him to live with dignity and self-respect.
-For too long, women have been regarded as less than human, and therefore, not entitled to these human rights.
-Breakthrough works to transform attitudes towards women so that they can realize their full potential.
-One key example is the Breakthrough Mann Ke Manjeere music video that has become a cult classic that speaks to woman’s celebration of self-discovery and the ability to make choices in life.
-The Bell Bajao! campaign brought attention to domestic violence through a powerful series of PSAs which focused attention to this issue.
+Breakthrough believes that every person in this world is entitled to a fundamental set of human rights that allow him or her to live with dignity and self-respect.
+They believe that women have often been regarded as less than human and, therefore, not entitled to these human rights.
+Breakthrough attempts to change attitudes towards women.
+One key example is the Breakthrough Mann Ke Manjeere music video, which shows a woman’s celebration of self-discovery and the ability to make choices in life.
+The Bell Bajao! campaign attempts to bring attention to domestic violence through a powerful series of PSAs that focus attention on this issue.

 Creating awareness

 Breakthrough uses innovative tools to engage youth and create a culture of human rights.
 Here are a few ways that Breakthrough spreads the Bell Bajao! message throughout the country: